New Markets Tax Credit (NMTC) Interactive Map

 Qualified Census Tract

-To qualify under the NMTC program, the census tract must meet one of the following two criteria based on the 2000 U.S. Census; (a) poverty rate of at least 20%; or (b) 80% or less of the area's median family income.
+The census tract must meet one of the following two criteria based on 2010 ACS Survey data: (a) poverty rate of at least 20% (b) 80% or less of the area’s median family income.

 Your email was sent successfully.
 Close window